 Chief Financial Officer

 Beth Bombara is executive vice president and chief financial officer of The Hartford.
 As the company’s CFO, Bombara is responsible for finance, treasury, capital, accounting and investor relations.
-Most recently as president of The Hartford’s Talcott Resolution business, she managed the company’s reporting segment, which includes the legacy annuity business that is in runoff.

 She joined The Hartford in April 2004 and previously served as vice president responsible for the company's compliance with the internal control requirements under Section 404 of the Sarbanes-Oxley Act.
 Bombara was promoted to vice president and deputy controller in 2005.
 In 2007 she was promoted to senior vice president and controller.